My Anxiety Story: Why I do What I Do

 Anxiety was recruited into my life when I was just five years old.

 It was February 1977.
-My father, sister and I tumbled out of our wood-paneled station wagon, returning home from “Indian Princesses,” a YMCA craft and activity program.
-(Scroll to bottom to watch me tell this on video!)
+My father, sister, and I tumbled out of our wood-paneled station wagon, returning home from “Indian Princesses,” a YMCA craft and activity program.

 I was as carefree as they come, giggling and poking my sister.